irawoodring/343/names-binding-scope/PITCHME.md

 Please note that implicit/explicit bindings are a separate topic from static/dynamic bindings, though I've found that students' tend to confuse the two.

-This is likely due to the fact that dynamic languages use implicit type systems (Python, etc.) though there are those that are static and implicit (Go).
+This is likely due to the fact that many dynamic languages use implicit type systems (Python, etc.) though there are those that are static and implicit (Go).
 ---
 **Binding**
 ***